Marquis-of-Sandwiches/dba_questions/README.md

 ## PostgreSQL
-Q: I want two PostgreSQL servers in geographically distant data centers, and without VRRP, to failover in less than a second and not lose transactions.
+Q: I want two PostgreSQL servers in active/passive configuration in geographically distant data centers, and without VRRP, to failover in less than a second and not lose transactions.
 How would you do that?

+Q: I want two PostgreSQL servers in active/active configuration in geographically distant data centers to double the amount of transactions the database can process.

 - Yes, that really happened.